khulnasoft/integrations-core/process/README.md

 ### Installation

-The Process check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your server.
+The Process check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your server.

 ### Configuration